Huguitis/aoi.js-documentation/src/functions/Util/fetch.md

 ## Example(s)

-This will display information about the message using the `fetch` function:
+This will display information about the initial command message using the `fetch` function:

 ```javascript
 bot.command({